Return to blog

 If you are currently applying to medical school, this makes a GREAT hot topic to explore at interview.
 Ensure you check HEE and IAA for regular updates.
 Read around the program using different resources such as BMJ, NHS England and BBC news.

-If you want help getting into your dream university then also be sure to check out our Elite Coaching Programme.
+If you want help getting into your dream university then also be sure to check out our Fundamentals Coaching Programme.
 As part of this programme, you will get in-depth help with the entire application process from whatever stage you join at till you get into the medical school of your choice.
-This is done through 1-on-1 mentoring and the founder of the course, Dr Ashley Hilton is always available for any questions.
-You can find out more about the Elite Programme here.
+This is done through 1 ON 1 mentoring and the founder of the course, Dr Ashley Hilton is always available for any questions.
+You can find out more about the Fundamentals Programme here.

 Written by Katie Balme